Digital fashion sketching with Tayasui Sketches app

 There is an identity crisis that looms over me when I tackle something so foreign, where I know I have to learn new skills!
 It’s good for me to stay in touch with this energy, because it keeps me on the same page with my students, who are also freshly embarking on something new.

 My course will still be analog art and design studies, but I am definitely going to keep exploring these media and different apps and reporting back to you.
-I know you haven’t heard from me in a long time, well I’ve been “learning this” and really working hard to find out how to spread the word about my program.
-Let me know if you have any insights!
-My spring session is starting now, but the group is very small.

 First, I spilled coffee all over my Macbook.